 It’s very important to use your cleaning gloves when handling hydrogen peroxide because it strips the skin of natural oils.

 Ideally, every time you use it.
-The usual hot water and dishwashing solution should do the trick, but if it stays unopened for any length of time, it’s more likely to need a more thorough wash with one of the three cleaning agents just described below.
+The usual hot water and a few drops of dishwashing solution should do the trick, but if it stays unopened for any length of time, it’s more likely to need a more thorough wash with one of the three cleaning agents just described below.

 Yes, although they are resistant to mold, these tough water bottles may develop mold in the lid, or inside the flask if the body has been scratched inside.